Adivered/Adivered/README.md

 # Adi Vered's Portfolio 🚀

 Welcome to my GitHub profile!
-I'm Adi, an experienced software developer and a second-year Computer Science student.
+I'm Adi, an experienced software developer and a third-year Computer Science student.

 ## 🌟 About Me